Mount Isa Murders: Michael McCabe

-A 25-year-old old North Queensland man, McCabe, was murdered in 2015.
+A 25-year-old North Queensland man, McCabe, was murdered in 2015.
 His badly battered body was found decomposing in a creek bed in a national park near Townsville.
 Three people stood on trial for their alleged involvement in McCabe’s murder: one charged with murder, another with unlawful assault occasioning bodily harm while in company, and the third charged with being an accessory after the fact to murder.

 All three pleaded not guilty in front of the Townsville Supreme Court.
 The autopsy report documented fractures believed to be from blunt force trauma with blows to the skull potentially caused by a rock.
-On May 15, 2015, a 45-year-old Townsville man who underwent a separate trial was sentenced to life in prison after being found guilty for the murder.
+On 15 May 2015, a 45-year-old Townsville man who underwent a separate trial was sentenced to life in prison after being found guilty for the murder.
 Witness statements suggested that the motive behind McCabe's murder might have been a $10,000 debt he owed to the Rebels Motorcycle Club.

 Toyah Cordingley

 Cordingley, a 24-year-old Cairns woman, was found murdered on Wangetti Beach in Far North Queensland in October 2018.
-Detectives believe the woman was attacked on October 21, 2018, while walking her dog.
+Detectives believe the woman was attacked on 21 October 2018, while walking her dog.
 Media outlets initially speculated that a suspect fled the country.
-After the Queensland government posted a record-setting state reward of A$1 million for information leading to an arrest, Indian man Rajwinder Singh was arrested after hiding out in India's Punjab region.
-Commissioner Katarina Carroll said it was "very early days" but that she was "very confident we have a strong case to put before the courts".
-Once he has been processed by the courts, the process of extradition will ensue.
+After the Queensland government posted a record-setting state reward of A$1 million for information leading to an arrest, 40-year-old Indian man Rajwinder Singh was arrested after hiding out in India's Punjab region.
+Qld Police Commissioner Katarina Carroll said it was "very early days" but that she was "very confident we have a strong case to put before the courts".

+Singh was charged with murdering Cordingely.
+On 18 March 2025, after its third day of deliberations in the Cairns Supreme Court, the jury was discharged after advising they were unable to reach a verdict in the trial of Singh.
+Singh is due to be retried starting 10 November 2025.